alextidz/University-Dissertation-Solo-Project---Competetive-Gym-Platform-with-Gamification-Features/README.md

 ### System-Wide Features
 - Clean, modern, visually appealing website design and layout
-- Seamless navigation
+- Seamless navigation throughout the platform.
-- Automcatic edirect to login page across whole system for users that aren't logged in
+- Thorough validation of all input fields throughout the platform.
+- Secure data handling.
+- Session management to provide personalised user experience and restrict access to main application from non-logged in users.
 - Confirmation modals used throughout (to confirm important user actions, or confirm the outcome of an action)
+- Referential integrity is maintained throughout the system in all instances where a user of their corresponding information is deleted.

 ## Technologies Used